 Understanding the Grassroots Experience

-We have done outreach with all our films, from the early screening stage, through festivals, and into release.
-We did an intense outreach campaign for our film “Manna From Heaven,” traveling with the film for over a year, reaching out to audiences with discussions (usually 5 a day in multiple theaters).
-Screening groups included college ethics classes, church groups from a variety of beliefs and enthusiasms, Rotary/Kiwanis clubs, special interest audiences including high school and college classes, etc. We’ve dealt with negative and positive responses, so I’m comfortable being in the hot seat, thinking on my feet, listening to varying opinions, and working with audiences through complicated issues.
-On our film “The Happiest Day of His Life,” we talked with audiences about gender roles (the film is a traditional wedding set in a gender-reversed world), so we are comfortable discussing the topic of gender and social roles.
+The Burton Five Sisters have done outreach with all their films, from the early screening stage, through festivals, and into release.
+They did an intense outreach campaign for our film “Manna From Heaven,” traveling with the film for over a year, reaching out to audiences with discussions (usually 5 a day in multiple theaters).
+Screening groups included college ethics classes, church groups from a variety of beliefs and enthusiasms, Rotary/Kiwanis clubs, special interest audiences including high school and college classes, etc. They’ve dealt with complex discussions, so they’re comfortable creating an open and welcoming environment, listening to varying opinions, and working with audiences through complicated issues.
+On “The Happiest Day of His Life,” FSP talked with audiences about gender roles (the film is a traditional wedding set in a gender-reversed world), at a time when most people really weren’t thinking about, let alone discussing, the topic of gender and social roles especially about our traditions like weddings.

-We are strongly motivated by social responsibility in all our work, and we are passionate about making films that contribute to a sense of hope on a personal or social level.
-KINGS, QUEENS, & IN-BETWEENS in a film that fits directly in line with this motto; we believe it will be a force for positive change in our culture, and we are willing to devote a year of our lives on the road to promoting this cause through the film.
+FSP is strongly motivated by social responsibility in all their work, and they are passionate about making films that contribute to a sense of hope on a personal or social level.
+KINGS, QUEENS, & IN-BETWEENS in a film that fits directly in line with this motto; it will be a force for positive change in our culture.

 My sisters and I spent 2 years on the road with grassroots marketing of our film MANNA FROM HEAVEN, which ended up drawing the attention of the CEO of AMC Theatres, leading both to the chain’s taking it on as a special film they helped, and to the creation of an indie film niche distribution stream (“AMC Independent Select”) developed with our input and advice.